DeannaCarina/CI-MP-1/readme-files/TESTING.md

         The accessibility report from <a href="https://color.a11y.com/" target="_blank">A11y Color</a> Contrast Checker  before fixing error identified in <a href="https://wave.webaim.org/" target="_blank">Wave Accessibility</a> can be found <a href="../assets/images-readme/accessibility/contrast-islands.png" target="_blank"><strong>HERE</strong></a>
     </li>
 </ul>
+This page had some problems with colour contrast of the 'back-to-top' button used in the island sections.
+To rectify this, the background of the button was made darker and slightly less transparent.
+The page was then re-run through the accessibility checker and no errors were returned.

 ##### types.html
 <ul>